 The Internal Audit function is outsourced to KPMG.
 The Internal Audit Function operates independently from other parts of the Company and reports directly to the Board of Directors, providing testing and evaluation of processes and controls across all business lines.
+The Internal

-The Internal Audit team assesses the effectiveness of governance, risk management and internal controls; evaluates compliance with laws and regulations; and identifies opportunities for improvement.
+Audit team assesses the effectiveness of governance, risk management and internal controls; evaluates compliance with laws and regulations; and identifies opportunities for improvement.
 In this way, the Internal Audit Function assists management in the effective discharge of its responsibilities and the better management and control of the Company.

 It is an independent unit reporting directly to the Board of Directors through a written Internal Audit Report prepared on an annual basis.
-Report is also submitted to the CySEC not later than 4 months after the year end.
+Report is also must be submitted to the CySEC not later than 4 months after the year-end however due to due to the outbreak of the coronavirus (COVID-19) in Cyprus CySEC in its Circular #C373 granted an extension of the relevant deadline until July 31, 2020.